Adobe System Design Interview: What the Bar Actually Tests

 What interviewers probe: SSO integration (SAML, OAuth), RBAC with fine-grained permissions, MFA flows, session management across products, and how enterprise admin controls coexist with individual user accounts.

-With Adobe Firefly integrated across Creative Cloud, newer interviews may include prompts about generative AI infrastructure.
+With Adobe Firefly integrated across Creative Cloud, newer interviews include prompts about generative AI infrastructure.

-What interviewers probe: GPU resource management, model serving latency, prompt routing, content safety filtering, and how generated assets integrate into existing creative workflows.
+What interviewers probe: GPU resource management, model serving latency, prompt routing, content safety filtering, and how generated assets integrate into existing workflows.
 The output needs to be editable, not just viewable.
 Nobody wants a JPEG of what could have been a layered PSD.

 Classic system design